 Clean Carts Help Us Serve You Better

 Good cart and bin hygiene is not just for cosmetic purposes.
 Washing carts regularly prevents buildup of residues, which cause pieces of garbage, or bags to stick to the inside of the cart.
 This slows up the collection process.
-Also, a dirty cart or bin is more likely to attract unwanted animals.
-Squirrels and raccoons are attracted to the strong smell of a dirty cart or bin and can chew through the plastic sides.
+Also, a dirty cart is more likely to attract unwanted animals.
+Squirrels and raccoons are attracted to the strong smell of a dirty cart and can chew through the plastic sides.

 Tips for Cleaning: